nexusformat/communications/2015/NXvalidate/white_paper.md

      */
     void NXVsetNXDLRetriever(pNXVcontext self, RetrieveNXDL retriever,
                              void *userData);
+    /*
+      * NXDVsetOutputFlags sets output control flags.
+      * \param self The validation context to set output flags for
+      * \param warnOptional 1 when warning about missing optional
+      * fields shall be printed
+      * \param warnBase 1 when when warnings about additional fields which
+      * are base class compliant should be printed.
+      * \param warnUndefined 1 when warnings about undefined additional fields
+      * are to be printed.
+      */
+    void NXDVsetOutputFlags(pNXVcontext self, int warnOptional,
+                             int warnBase, int warnUndefined );

     /* NXVvalidate runs the validation.
 Outputs trouble to a log.
     * \param self The validation context to run the validation in